Create a subscription

 A complete description of the successful response can be found in our

 documentation.
-Note that the in the above response the
+Note that in the above response the

 Depending on the network provider, it may take several minutes before the SIM